Gathering Essential Documents to Protect Your Family

 • internet provider

-Phone numbers in written form are important in case you can't get in to your cell phone.
+Written phone numbers are helpful in case you cannot access your cell phone.

 • family